Skip to content

 The real question isn’t how much it costs — it’s how much it pays back.

-In most files, a good broker pays for themselves: through the margin they create on price, through the terms they protect, through the mistakes they prevent.
+In many files, a good broker can pay for themselves through the value they create: through the margin they add to price, through the terms they protect, through the mistakes they prevent.
 The visible cost is the fee.
 The invisible cost is everything you don’t see when you sell on your own.

 And what really matters isn’t just the price: it’s also the experience, the transparency, the references, the process.